VictorRodasISAK/Unit-1/Projects/Project_01_Crypto_Wallet/Project_01_Process.md

 ### CSV into PDF Option '6' (Success criteria #4)
 I start with putting the file route in 'csv_file', then with the library 'pandas as pd' `pd.read_csv(csv_file)` I read the file.
 With `[read_csv.columns.tolist()]` the program take how many columns should have the table and with `read_csv.values.tolist()`
-I put the info that the program find.
+I put the information that the program find.
 Next with the library 'os' I can direct where I want to download the PDF, in this case in 'Downloads' `os.path.expanduser("~/Downloads")`.
 Also `os.path.join(download_path, "Account_Management.pdf")` this give the opportunity to make the 'download_path' and name the pdf.
 ```.py